& public agencies

 Commissioning has never been more relevant to the voluntary sector.
 Voluntary, community and social enterprise organisations (VCSEs), whether they operate at a local or national level, play an increasingly important role in delivering services to communities as public bodies look to non-statutory organisations to deliver local services.
 This shift is taking place for many reasons.
 These include reduced public sector financing; the policy aim of getting civil society more involved in the design and delivery of public services; and a view that the close relationships that many VCSE organisations have with beneficiaries and communities means they can make an essential contribution to the development of tailored services which improve outcomes and create a wider range of choices for commissioners.

 These are seismic changes in the purpose, funding and identity of VCSE organisations, as well as to their relationships with governmental bodies.
-For example, VCSE organisations and commissioners are having to negotiate new structures and processes across the public sector, for example through new models of care vanguards and Sustainability and Transformation Plans as set out in the latest NHS planning guidance.
+For example, VCSE organisations and commissioners are having to negotiate new structures and processes across the public sector, for example through Sustainability and Transformation Partnerships/Integrated Care Systems as set out in the NHS Long Term Plan.
 These changes require all involved to develop new ways of partnership working.
 Effective cross-sector partnerships require mutual understanding and shared goals, both of which need time and sustained attention.

 Barriers to cross sector collaboration